dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 #### Co-chairs.

-Co-chairs are charged with drafting the agenda for all Executive Board business meetings and all General Membership meetings.
+Co-chairs are charged with drafting the agenda for all Steering Committee business meetings and all General Membership meetings.
 They assume ultimate responsibility for the actions and operations of the local chapter.

-Both Co-chairs are expected to attend all Executive Board and General Membership meetings.
+Both Co-chairs are expected to attend all Steering Committee and General Membership meetings.
 At all meetings, one Co-chair must assume parliamentary responsibilities while the other runs the meeting.

 Co-chairs are allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

 At least one Co-chair must be a self-identified woman.

 #### Treasurer.

 The Treasurer maintains the DSA Sacramento bank account and finances.
-The Treasurer delivers financial reports to all Executive Board meetings and all General Membership meetings.
-The Treasurer also delivers a yearly detailed treasurer's report to the Executive Board and General Membership.
+The Treasurer delivers financial reports to all Steering Committee meetings and all General Membership meetings.
+The Treasurer also delivers a yearly detailed treasurer's report to the Steering Committee and General Membership.

 The Treasurer is allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

 The Treasurer chairs the Finance Standing Committee.
 The Finance Standing Committee will determine an expenditure amount that must be voted on by the General Membership.
-The Finance Standing committee is charged with developing an annual budget and financing plan, to be approved by the General Membership.
+The Finance Standing committee is charged with developing an annual budget and financing plan, to be approved by the General Membership, in accordance with the Accounting Policies and Procedures Manual.

 #### Secretary.

-The Secretary is charged with taking meeting minutes at all Executive and General Membership meetings.
+The Secretary is charged with taking meeting minutes at all Steering Committee and General Membership meetings.
 The Secretary is charged with maintaining consistent communication with new and existing members of the local chapter.
-The Secretary must demonstrate this consistent communication to the Executive Board.
+The Secretary must demonstrate this consistent communication to the Steering Committee.
 The Secretary maintains an organizational chart, tracks committees, and enforces bylaws.
+The Secretary must become a member of the Communications standing committee formed by the Communications Director.
+The Secretary is charged with performing or delegating all internal communications tasks including but not limited to membership texting campaigns, membership phone banking campaigns, and ballot creation.

 The Secretary is allowed two consecutive excused absences from meetings, with the expectation that they will appoint a substitute to assume their duties at the meeting.

-The Secretary is charged with forming a Communications Standing Committee.
-The Communications Standing Committee handles all internal and external communications.
-The Communications Standing Committee is expected to direct all relevant media inquiries to the appropriate campaign and/or committee leadership.

 #### Communications Director.